DavidAntliff/esp32-ds18b20-example/README.md

 The following features are anticipated but not yet implemented:

- * Simultaneous temperature conversion from multiple devices.
+ * Simultaneous temperature conversion from multiple devices on the same bus - concurrency.
  * Alarm support.
  * EEPROM support.
- * Single device optimisations - avoid ROM addressing when only one device exists.
  * Parasitic power support.
+ * FreeRTOS event-based example.